Flower meanings

 Flower meanings for gifting: how to choose blooms that fit the message

-Symbolism matters most when it helps you make a better gifting decision, not when it turns into trivia.
+Flower meaning is most useful when it helps you make a better bouquet choice, not when it turns the gift into a puzzle that only the sender understands.

 Use combinations to control intensity